NottLexa/DICES-Engine/README.md

 DICES Engine consists of three parts:
 * Render engine (for now it's only a plain HTML dynamic page for NW.JS)
-* MareCreator Formula Parser (MCFP) - JavaScript's module for parsing attribute effects' or formulas' code, turning them into JS objects that abstractly represent formula's code parts, and (optionally) converting these objects into JS function.
+* MareCreator Formula Parser (MCFP) - JavaScript's module for parsing attribute effects' or formulas' code, turning them into JS objects that abstractly represent a formula's code parts, and (optionally) converting these objects into JS function.
 * Template Builder - Python module for building (compiling) DICES Engine templates in format of JSON, using DICES Engine attributes written in Python (Python 3.x, preferably >=3.10).